Siberian jay: Voice

-The Siberian jay is mostly silent but can utter a loud screech resembling that of a buzzard (Buteo spp.).
-The song, which is performed by both sexes, mainly during the breeding season and heard only from a short distance, comprises a wide repertoire of sounds.
-These range from sequences of separate soft and harsh notes to bouts of whistling, creaking and trilling, sometimes incorporating mimicked song of other birds.
-Siberian jays also engage in nepotistic alarming calling, which may serve to warn conspecifics of an approaching predator.
-Warning calls have been shown experimentally to decrease reaction time in response in an approaching predator and improve survival within non-breeding individuals.
+The Siberian jay is mostly silent, but it can emit a loud screech similar to that of a buzzard (Buteo spp.).
+Both sexes perform the song, which is mainly heard during the breeding season from a short distance away, and it comprises a wide repertoire of sounds.
+These range from sequences of separate soft and harsh notes to bouts of whistling, creaking and trilling, and sometimes incorporate mimicked songS of other birds.
+Siberian jays also engage in nepotistic alarming callS, which may serve to warn conspecifics of an approaching predator.
+Experimental studies have shown that warning calls decrease the reaction time of non-breeding individuals in response to an approaching predator and improve their survival rate.
 However, females seem more able than males to differentiate between kin and non-kin.
-Alongside direct warning to family group members, nepotistic alarm calling by a breeding female may also function to divert predator attention away from her offspring.
+Alongside directly warning to family group members, a breeding female's nepotistic alarm calls may also divert a predator's attention away from her offspring.

 Distribution and habitat

 The Siberian jay is resident in the northern boreal spruce, pine, cedar and larch forests stretching from Scandinavia to northern Russia and Siberia.
-The species has an extensive range estimated at 19300000 km2 and is native to Norway, Sweden, Finland, Russia, Mongolia, Kazakhstan and China.
+The species has an extensive range, estimated at 19300000 km2 and is native to Norway, Sweden, Finland, Russia, Mongolia, Kazakhstan and China.
 It is vagrant in Belarus, Estonia, Latvia, Poland, Slovakia and Ukraine.
-Despite being largely sedentary, some southward movement may occur in winter by individuals in the east part of the range.
+Despite being largely sedentary, some southward movement may occur in winter among individuals in the eastern part of the range.

-This jay prefers dense, mature forest habitat with closed canopy within lowlands and foothills.
-Spruce forest is the preferred foraging and nesting habitat because the denser foliage of spruce than other local conifers better conceals the bird from the watchful eyes of predators.
-Indeed, high breeding success has been linked to high foliage density, since eggs and nestlings are better hidden from view and so less likely to attract predators.
+This species prefers dense, mature forest habitat with a closed canopy in lowland and foothill areas.
+Spruce forests are preferred for foraging and nesting habitat because spruce's denser foliage provides better concealment from predators than that of other local conifers.
+High breeding success has been linked to high foliage density, as this provides better hiding places for eggs and nestlings, making them less likely to attract predators.
 Additionally, the benefit of increased predator evasion through more hiding space would probably outweigh the cost of making predators more difficult to see by the jays within the dense foliage.
 The Siberian jay is notably selective in its choice of territory, with a typical territory comprising old dense spruce swamp with ample vegetation cover.
-Territories also tend to be structurally diverse, comprising variably aged scrub, groves and flood meadows; so that active territories may be regarded as an indicator of high ecological diversity within the forest.
+Territories also tend to be structurally diverse, comprising scrub of various ages, groves and flood meadows.
+Therefore, active territories can be considered an indicator of a forest's high ecological diversity.